Introduction

 until you're satisfied.

 Then you can run whatever operation you want with the same expression.
-If it is a destructive operation, i.e. one that writes chaanges to non-temporary files, then you must also pass --all
+If it is a destructive operation, i.e. one that writes changes to non-temporary files, then you must prefix the expression with all:

 if your test set contains more than one test.